uludag/nosql-biosets/readme.md

 ## Copyright
-This project has been developed in King Abdullah University of Science and Technology (http://www.kaust.edu.sa)
+This project has been developed at King Abdullah University of Science and Technology (http://www.kaust.edu.sa)